hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/acl_language.md

 }
 ````

-Conditional ACL rules introduce variable bindings for the participant and the resource being accessed, and a Boolean Javascript expression, which, when true, can either ALLOW or DENY access to the resource by the participant.
+Conditional ACL rules introduce variable bindings for the participant and the resource being accessed, and a Boolean JavaScript expression, which, when true, can either ALLOW or DENY access to the resource by the participant.

 For example, the rule below states that any instance of the `org.acme.SampleParticipant` type can perform ALL operations on all instances of `org.acme.SampeAsset` IF the participant is the owner of the asset.